norlab-ulaval/libnabo/README.md

 On the average, libnabo is 20% faster than [ANN].

-libnabo depends on [Eigen], a modern C++ matrix and linear-algebra library. libnabe is being developed by Stéphane Magnenat as part of his work at [ASL-ETH](http://www.asl.ethz.ch).
+libnabo depends on [Eigen], a modern C++ matrix and linear-algebra library. libnabo is being developed by Stéphane Magnenat as part of his work at [ASL-ETH](http://www.asl.ethz.ch).

 Compilation